 To ensure we remain focused on one of the most important predictors of US Recession, we have devised our own US Residential Housing Market Index (USHMI) as depicted below, which has an average lead of 12-14 months to economic recession:

-We also track the USHMI mainline (summation) index together with the diffusion showing what percentage of the six components are in recession:
+We also track the USHMI mainline (summation) index together with the diffusion showing what percentage of the eight components are in recession:

 It is interesting to note from the mainline index that the residential housing market index only managed to recover about 75% of its losses since the 2008 Great Recession.
 This is of course in stark contrast to the lofty levels home prices find themselves in now.
 It is also clear that residential housing, as of this writing, has clearly peaked which of course significantly raises the odds of recession in 12-18 months time should the declines persists for another 2-3 months.